A must-see for women who want to enjoy turning and improve their quality: Salomon's QST Stella 106

 Noriko Fukushima, who has been riding the QST since it was introduced, talks about the ride comfort of the QST STELLA 106

-"I've been riding Salomon skis for over 20 years, and the QST skis have an amazing combination of side curve and rocker, so I can do anything.
-I can do powder, carve, and jump with ease.
+"I've been riding Salomon skis for over 20 years, and the combination of the QST's sidecut and rocker is simply exquisite; it can do anything.
+Powder, carving, jumps—it's all effortless.

-The skis have a wide range of positioning, flex smoothly, and are stable even at high speeds.
-Turn initiation is very smooth."
+The skis have a wide range of positional flexibility and flex smoothly, remaining stable even at high speeds.
+Turn entry is incredibly smooth."

 Nakagawa Miku joined Salomon from the 2023-2024 season.
 Fukushima Noriko is based in Hakuba, and Nakagawa Miku is based in Hokkaido and takes part in freeride competitions while also taking photos and hosting session events